iver56/audiomentations/README.md

 Note: When using the lameenc backend, the output may be slightly longer than the input due to the fact that the LAME encoder inserts some silence at the beginning of the audio.

+## `LoudnessNormalization`

+_To be added in v0.14.0_

+Apply a constant amount of gain to match a specific loudness.
+This is an implementation of ITU-R BS.1770-4.

 ## `Normalize`

 _Added in v0.6.0_